 Because keeping the solution boiling is critical to the process and for safety, the Modutek silicon wet etching bath includes additional monitoring to detect boiling.
 A thermocouple located above the surface of the liquid activates an interlock if there is no hot steam over the solution.
 The interlock cuts power to the water valve and prevents water from being added when the bath solution is not boiling.
 The same interlock activates when the lid of the bath is off because the loss of steam and heat can cause the solution to stop boiling.

-Modutek’s silicon nitride wet etching baths feature etched foil resistance heaters, PVDF or teflon condensers with safety covers, a heat-up rate of 2 to 3 degrees C per minute, and process temperature control of plus/minus 0.5 degrees C. Benefits of this design include accurate nitride etching control with good nitride etching uniformity, chemical boiling control without bumping, easy installation with remote metering, and a high level of safety.
+Modutek’s silicon nitride etching baths which use etched foil resistance heaters, PVDF or Teflon condensers with safety covers, a heat-up rate of 2 to 3 degrees C per minute, and process temperature control of plus/minus 0.5 degrees C. The benefits of this design include accurate nitride etching control with good nitride etching uniformity, chemical boiling control without bumping, easy installation with remote metering, and a high level of safety.